-- Some claims hold necessarily, like mathematical claims. - Other claims are merely contingent, like the claim that snow is white. - Many philosophers typically, and traditionally, considered claims to be necessary only if they are believed a priori. - Kant makes that claim explicitly. - ► As Hume argued, one can not arrive at a necessary truth from contingent experiences. - One might think that all a priori claims must be analytic. - One reasons to the truth of an analytic claim without appeal to experience. - Similarly, one might align contingency with empirical justification and syntheticity. - A claim is contingent when it is justified by appeal to sense experience and it brings together concepts that are not necessarily related. - Put aside the necessary/contingent distinction, since Hume and Kant agree on it.
+- Some claims hold necessarily. - mathematical claims - Other claims are merely contingent. - snow is white - Many philosophers typically, and traditionally, consider claims to be necessary only if they are believed a priori. - Kant makes that claim explicitly. - ► As Hume argued, one can not arrive at a necessary truth from contingent experiences. - One might also think that all a priori claims must be analytic. - One reasons to the truth of an analytic claim without appeal to experience. - Similarly, one might align contingency with empirical justification and syntheticity. - A claim is contingent when it is justified by appeal to sense experience and it brings together concepts that are not necessarily related. - Put aside the necessary/contingent distinction, since Hume and Kant agree on it.